celador/tesorio-take-home/notes.md

 Monday

 One thing I've thought about was the part of the challenge that said not to worry about CSS.
-As a front-end engineer, I concern myself with HTML, CSS, and JavaScript.
-Each language provides its own ability to control the page and a good front-end engineer knows which language to use and when to use it.
-CSS is no less a front-end concern than JavaScript.
+As a frontend engineer, I concern myself with HTML, CSS, and JavaScript.
+Each language provides its own ability to control the page and a good frontend engineer knows which language to use and when to use it.
+CSS is no less a frontend concern than JavaScript.
 Regardless... lets move on.

 8:15 Start on Detail (comments) page